Kidnapped Ondo varsity lecturer found dead – The Sun Nigeria

 The kidnapped lecturer of the Ondo State University of Science and Technology (OSUSTECH), Okitipupa, Prof. Gideon Okedayo, has been found dead.

-The News Agency of Nigeria (NAN) learnt that Okedayo’s decomposing body was found on Sept.
-9 in the bush, where his abductors held him.
+Okedayo’s decomposing body was found on September 9 in the bush, where his abductors held him.

 The lecturer’s death is another sad tale in the recurring cases of kidnapping of travellers on major Nigerian highways in recent times.

-The Chairman of the OSUSTECH Chapter of the Academic Staff Union of Universities (ASSU), Dr Dipo Akomolafe, confirmed Okedayo’s death in an interview with NAN on Tuesday in Okitipupa.
+The Chairman of the OSUSTECH Chapter of the Academic Staff Union of Universities (ASSU), Dr Dipo Akomolafe, confirmed Okedayo’s death.

-He said that ASSU and the university community had been thrown into disarray and were saddened by the development.
+He said ASUU and the university community had been thrown into disarray, and were saddened by the development.

 “His decomposing body was found in the bush.
 This is so sad to ASUU and his family members because the abductors never called anybody, whether ASUU or Okedayo’s family for ransom.